 ⇒ What your core values are and how to use them to weigh your decisions

-⇒ Insight into how boundaries rebuild the foundation for safety and self-trust.
+⇒ Insight into how boundaries rebuild the foundation for safety.
 Boundaries are about to become your bff, girlfriend!

 ⇒A deeper understanding of the Stages of Healing